15 Top-Rated Attractions & Things to Do in Modesto, CA

-Modesto is the birthplace of the world-renowned director, George Lucas, and the inspiration behind his breakout 1973 movie American Graffiti.
-Alongside a commemorative statue in the George Lucas Plaza, the city really celebrates these legacies with the month-long Graffiti Summer cultural celebration.
-The festival features vintage automobiles, live music, and events throughout the month of June, and the keystone event of Graffiti Summer is the Classic Car Parade on the Modesto Historic Cruise Route.
+Modesto is the birthplace of the world-renowned director, George Lucas, and provided the inspiration behind his breakout 1973 movie American Graffiti.
+The city celebrates these legacies with the month-long Graffiti Summer cultural celebration, featuring vintage automobiles, live music, and events throughout the month of June.
+The cultural spirit of this festival, however, is palpable throughout the year.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Downtown Modesto

 Revitalization efforts over the last decade have transformed Modesto's downtown district into a central place of activity.
 Historic flair and modern storefronts inhabit this central part of the city, and more than one colorful mural catches the eye.